A guided tour through our specialties

 Our artisanal jams from Modena are prepared following ancient recipes, without the addition of pectin, to maintain a rustic and genuine character.
 In particular, the sour cherry and marasca jam stands out, a typical specialty of Modena, with an intense and slightly tangy flavor, perfect for accompanying desserts and cheeses.
 Alongside the jams, we also offer delicious Nutelline, for those who desire an irresistible touch of sweetness.The Crescentine (or Tigelle) are served plain, without condiments, on our à la carte menu, allowing you the pleasure of choosing your preferred pairings.
 You can fill them with a selection of cured meats, cheeses, vegetables, and our artisanal jams or the delicious Nutelline.
 The crescentine should be cut in half, filled, and then closed again, to be enjoyed warm and fragrant.However, remember that the most traditional way to enjoy them is to fill them with the typical Modenese pesto, a mixture of lard, garlic, and rosemary, completed with a sprinkle of Parmigiano Reggiano.
 This preparation represents the authentic essence of the Emilian tradition.

-From our workshop to the table
+From our laboratory to the table

-Small bread dumplings, typical of the Piacenza tradition, served with a creamy borlotti bean sauce, enriched with a touch of lard.
+Bread gnocchi, typical of the Piacenza tradition, served with a creamy borlotti bean sauce, enriched with a touch of lard.
 Also available in a vegan version without eggs or lard.

 A refined cut, with an unmistakable taste and texture.